Mortgage Tax Deduction Calculator

 What You Should Know About the Mortgage Tax Deduction Benefit

 If your mortgage closed on or after December 15th 2017 the mortgage tax deduction is limited to $750,000 in loan amount.
 If your mortgage closed before December 15th, 2017 the mortgage tax deduction is limited to $1,000,000 in mortgage amount.
 For example, if you take out a $900,000 mortgage to buy a home in 2018, you can only deduct the interest expense on $750,000 of the loan amount.
 Please note there are certain exceptions to the $750,000 limit for refinances of mortgages that closed prior to December 15, 2017 and purchase mortgages on homes that were under written contract prior to December 15, 2017.
 Borrowers are also allowed to deduct $10,000 in combined state and local taxes including income and property taxes.
+Our Mortgage Tax Deduction Calculator factors in your interest expense and property tax payments.
 Mortgage points and mortgage insurance costs, such as PMI and FHA MIP, are also tax deductible according to the federal tax code.
 Borrowers should consult a tax professional to determine the mortgage tax deductions they qualify for.

 How the Mortgage Tax Deduction Works